consenlabs/tokenlon-contracts/doc/RFQ.md

 # RFQ

-RFQ (Request For Quote) is a contract that settles a trade between two parties.
-Normally it requires an off-chain quoting system which provides quotes and signatures from certain makers.
-A user may request for a quote of a specific trading pair and size.
-Upon receiving the request, any maker willing to trade can respond with a quote to the user.
-If the user accepts it, then both parties will sign the trading order and submit the order with signatures to the RFQ contract.
-After verifying signatures, the RFQ contract will transfer tokens between user and maker accordingly.
+The RFQ (Request For Quote) contract facilitates the settlement of trades between two parties: a market maker and an user.
+We provide an off-chain quoting system that handles the quoting process.
+Users can request quotes for specific trading pairs and sizes.
+Upon receiving a request, any interested maker can provide a quote to the user.
+If the user accepts the quote, both parties will sign the trading order and submit it ot the RFQ contract along with their signatures.
+The RFQ contract verifies the signatures and executes the token transfers between the user and the market maker.

 ## Order option flags

-There are two options that the maker of a RFQ offer can set.
-The option flags is a uint256 field in the offer.
+The maker of an RFQ offer can specify certain options using a `uint256` field in the offer, referred to as option flags:

--   Partial fill : Whether the Offer can be filled partially or not (but once).
+-   `FLG_ALLOW_CONTRACT_SENDER` : Determines whether the RFQ offer can be filled by a contract.
--   Contract call : Whether the Offer can be filled by a contract or not.
+-   `FLG_ALLOW_PARTIAL_FILL` : Whether a RFQ offer can be filled partially or not (but once).
+-   `FLG_MAKER_RECEIVES_WETH` : Specifies whether a market maker is willing to receive WETH from a RFQ offer.

 ## Relayer

-RFQ supports submitting a trade by a relayer with user signature.
-The hash of relayed trade should be recoreded to prevent replay attack.
+The RFQ contract allows for trade submissions by a relayer with user's signatures.
+To prevent replay attacks, the hash of the relayed trade is recorded.

 ## Fee

-Some portion of maker asset of an order will be deducted as protocol fee.
-The fee will be transfered to `feeCollector` during the settlement.
-Each order may have different fee factor, it depends on the characteristic of an order.
+A portion of the maker's asset in the order will be deducted as a protocol fee.
+This fee is transferred to the feeCollector during settlement.

+The fee factor is composed of two parts:

+1. Protocol Fee
+2. Gas Fee

+If a relayer submits the trade on-chain, the gas fee will be adjusted according to the on-chain conditions at the time of the transaction.